mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 }
 ```

-Recursion is goverened by a filter that decides whether a discovered link becomes a crawled page:
+Recursion is governed by a filter that decides whether a discovered link becomes a crawled page:

 ```js
 #maybeEnqueuePage(link, customData, auth) {